By Christie Purifoy

 Perhaps it seems obvious that Donald Trump was not talking about my family, or even my friend Andrea, when he said, “When Mexico sends its people, they’re not sending their best.”
 Yet to me, it still feels personal.
 I’m guessing it feels personal for Andrea, too.
 But I have no way now to know.
 Because Andrea, wherever she is, is most likely still hiding.

 Christie Purifoy earned a PhD in English Literature at the University of Chicago before trading the classroom for a farmhouse, a garden, and a blog.
-Her first book is Roots and Sky: A Journey Home in Four Seasons.
+She is the author of Roots and Sky: A Journey Home in Four Seasons and Placemaker: Cultivating Places of Comfort, Beauty, and Peace.